 For studies involving more than minimal risk, twenty four hours is often considered an appropriate amount of time to give participants to think about participating in a study.
 However, the time given to consent should be based on the nature of the study in question.
 The TCPS2 states that the time required for initial consent should "depend on such factors as the magnitude and probability of harms, the complexity of the information conveyed, and the setting where the information is given."TCPS 2 (2018), Section of Article 3.2

 In most cases, the REB will not permit third party recruitment or snowball sampling techniques in clinical research.
 Research participants should not be asked to identify potential participants as this may put both the participant and the people they contact into a variety of uncomfortable situations, e.g. undue influence over the participant to recruit from the research team or over the recruited from the participant recruiter.

-See Article 14.6.1 for information regarding initial contact by telephone in emergency situations.
+See Guidance Note 14.6.1 for information regarding initial contact by telephone in emergency situations.

 A study nurse or research co-ordinator who co-ordinates studies out of a specialized medical clinic can make direct initial contact with a prospective participant who is attending the clinic for patient care or for research purposes.
 This avoids any potential undue influence from a physician/researcher and eliminates the need to extract contact information from medical charts.
 The study nurse/co-ordinator must identify him/herself and explain his/her relationship to the clinic/medical department at the time of contact with the prospective participant.